-- Single-agent architectures: Typical examples are user interface or personal information agents.
-These agents can perceive their environment and access some objects like web resources, but they normally have no elaborated interaction (like collaboration or negotiation) with other agents (except for the human user). - Homogeneous multi-agent architectures: Agents can co-operate with other agents in order to solve their tasks.
-Homogeneity means that the system consists mainly of one type / class of agents.
-These agents have not necessarily the same goals, but their tasks and capabilities are comparable.
-Agent-based collaborative filtering is a typical example: All agents are seen as peers which can provide information on what entities they use or like, and each agent can collect this information to provide the user with valuable hints about interesting new information. - Heterogeneous multi-agent architectures: contain multiple agent classes which may have completely different purposes, knowledge and capabilities.
-Various information integration architectures (e.g., Knowledge Rovers [34], MOMIS/MIKS [7]) are described as heterogeneous MAS: Specialists exist for wrapping information sources, agents for integrating different description schemas, and for adequately presenting information to the users.
+- Homogeneous multi-agent architectures already have a higher degree of sociability.
+Agents can co-operate with other agents in order to solve their tasks.
+Homogeneity means that the system consists mainly of one type or class of agents.
+These agents do not necessarily have to have exactly the same goals, but their tasks and capabilities are comparable.
+Agent-based collaborative filtering is a typical example for this class of MAS: All agents are seen as peers which can provide information on what entities they use or like, and each agent can collect this information to provide the user with valuable hints about interesting new information.
+Nevertheless, all agents may have individual information collection and integration strategies. - Heterogeneous multi-agent architectures contain multiple agent classes which may have completely different purposes, knowledge and capabilities.
+Various information integration architectures (e.g., Knowledge Rovers [44], MOMIS/MIKS [8]) are described as heterogeneous MAS: Specialists exist for wrapping information sources, agents for integrating different description schemas, and for adequately presenting information to the users.
+All these different agent types have to cooperate and bring in their complementary expertise in order to accomplish the overall goal of the system.